oxidecomputer/console/docs/serve-from-nexus.md

 # Serving the Console from Nexus

 ## Wait!
-You might not need to do this
+You probably don't need to build anything

 Assets from commits on `main` are available at `dl.oxide.computer/releases/console/<sha>.tar.gz`.
 The latest `main` is probably what you want and can always be found at https://dl.oxide.computer/releases/console/main.tar.gz in addition to the path with the SHA.